 By Lamont A. Turner

-Lamont A. Turner’s work has appeared in numerous online and print venues including The Stray Branch, Discretionary Love, Mystery Weekly, Horla, Mystery Tribune, Frontier Tales, Cosmic Horror Monthly, Dark Dossier, and other magazines, podcasts and anthologies.
+Lamont A. Turner’s work has appeared in over 200 online and print venues including The Stray Branch, Dreich, Mystery Tribune, Cosmic Horror Monthly, Frontier Tales and other magazines, podcasts and anthologies.
 His short story collection, “Souls In A Blender” was released by St. Rooster Books in October 2021.